Baiying Lu

 I am currently a Ph.D. candidate at Augmented Health Lab at Dartmouth College, working with Prof. Temiloluwa Prioleau.
 I did my M.S. at Duke University - Biomedical Engineering, used to work with Prof. Jessilyn Dunn at Big Ideas Lab.

-My research interest is in the field of Ubiquitous and Wearable Computing and Digital Health, specifically leveraging digital phenotypes from wearable devices to assist diabetes monitoring and management.
+My research interest is in the field of Applied AI/ML, Ubiquitous and mobile sensing and Digital Health, specifically leveraging sensor data from wearable devices to assist health monitoring and management using AI/ML approaches.